Battle of Fayetteville (1862): Troops move into positions

 Wharton's flanking brigade make contact with Siber around 2:15 pm.
 It had marched about 13 mi over rough terrain, and was scattered and exhausted.
 It arrived at Siber's right flank, but not behind him, and discovered Siber's artillery was well placed.
-Wharton decided to re-position his force so that it could cut off Siber's route of retreat along the pike north to Montgomery's Ferry.
-His troops were placed parallel to the Kanawha–Fayette Pike, but did not expose themselves by being on the pike.
+Wharton decided to re-position his force so it could cut off Siber's route of retreat along the pike north to Montgomery's Ferry.
+His troops were placed parallel to the Kanawha–Fayette Pike, but did not expose themselves by being on the road.

 Frontal attack

 Two hills were between Williams' Confederates and Siber's Union soldiers.
 Williams sent four artillery pieces to the first hill, with Edgar's Battalion behind them.
 The 36th and 45th Virginia Infantry regiments were sent to Siber's right under the cover of woods.
 Both sides exchanged artillery fire.
 A 24 pounder howitzer, which had been brought forward earlier at double-quick pace from Echols' Brigade, was added to the artillery pieces on the hill.

 The first hill was about 550 yd from the Union fortification, and Williams realized the distance was too far for effective firing.
 He ordered Edgar's Battalion to take the next hill and remain as artillery support.
 Once the battalion was on the next hill, the artillery pieces moved up and joined them.
 This put them 300 yd from the Union fortification, and the firing became more intense.
 During this time the 45th Virginia Infantry took casualties as part of the regiment was a diversion on the first hill, while the other portion of the regiment moved through the woods close to the other hill and about 100 yd from the Union fortification.